Find Affordable College Courses

 Read full report on Geological & Earth Sciences at Duke University

-Western Carolina University did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #8 on the list.
-WCU is a large public school located in the town of Cullowhee.
+With a ranking of #8, Western Carolina University did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
+WCU is a large public school located in the distant town of Cullowhee.

 Of the 9 students majoring in geology at WCU, 44% are male and 56% are female.